 McLain did not take long to soar through the Detroit system.
-He began the 1963 season in the Single A Northern League with Duluth-Superior, but after 18 starts he was 13–2 with a 2.55 ERA, with 157 strikeouts in 141 innings.
-He then moved on to Double A Knoxville in the Sally League, and finished 5–4 in 11 starts.
+He began the 1963 season in the Class A Northern League with Duluth-Superior, and after 18 starts he was 13-2 with a 2.55 ERA, with 157 strikeouts in 141 innings.
+He then moved on to Knoxville in the Double-A Sally League, and finished 5-4 in 11 starts.
 In September he was in the major leagues.

-His major league debut was almost as spectacular as his pro debut in Harlan.
-Taking the hill against the White Sox in Tiger Stadium on September 21, he came away with a 4–3 complete-game seven-hitter, starting the Tigers’ scoring by belting a home run off Fritz Ackley in the fifth inning.
-This would be the only home run of his major league career.
+McLain’s major-league debut was almost as spectacular as his pro debut in Harlan.
+Taking the hill against the White Sox in Tiger Stadium on September 21, he came away with a 4-3 complete-game seven-hitter, starting the Tigers’ scoring by belting a home run off Fritz Ackley in the fifth inning.
+This would be the only home run of his major-league career.

-McLain began the 1964 season with Syracuse in the Triple A International League, but he did not stay long.
-After fashioning a 3–1 record and a 1.55 ERA in eight starts, he was promoted to the Tigers in early June.
+McLain began the 1964 season with Syracuse in the Triple-A International League, but he did not stay long.
+After fashioning a 3-1 record and a 1.53 ERA in eight starts, he was promoted to the Tigers in early June.
 Just 20 years old, Denny joined the rotation for the rest of the season, winning four of nine decisions for the fourth-place Tigers.

 His success continued in 1966.
-Starting the season 13–4, he was selected to start the All-Star Game in St. Louis and responded by retiring all nine National League hitters he faced.
-He did not pitch well after the break, but finished 20–14 with a 3.92 ERA, with 192 strikeouts.
-Dressen, whom McLain has always credited for his breakthrough (“God gave me an arm, but Charlie made me a pitcher”), had to leave the team after suffering an early season heart attack, and died soon thereafter.
+Starting the season 13-4, he was selected to start the All-Star Game in St. Louis and responded by retiring all nine National League hitters he faced.
+He did not pitch well after the break, but finished 20-14 with a 3.92 ERA, with 192 strikeouts.
+Dressen, whom McLain has always credited for his breakthrough, had to leave the team after suffering an early-season heart attack, and died soon thereafter.
 Denny would never find another manager to his liking.